JoshSinyor/JoshSinyor.github.io/_posts/2021-10-11-github-actions-and-github-pages.md

 ## Running the Test Suite

 Running the test suite is as simple as running the commands as you would in any local machine's terminal.
+Here's the next step of the job:

 ```
       - name: Run Tests